ablab/spades/assembler/manual.md

     k-mer length (default: 21)

 `-t, --threads <int> `
-    number of threads to use (default: 120)
+    number of threads to use (default: number of CPUs)

 `-w, --workdir dir <dir name> `
     working directory to use (default: current directory)